codegeek1001/Gradejoy/README.md

 ### Contributing

-Feel free to contribute to this project!
+Feel free to contribute to this project or to https://github.com/robertlandreaux/gradejoyV2!
 The Github Issues (scroll to top and look right) contains tasks that need work.

 1. Clone it (`git clone https://github.com/robertlandreaux/gradejoy.git`).